srgk26/EasyPlotting.jl/README.md

   *Note1: For Windows non-admin users, there may be a pop-up window prompting for admin login for full access.
 Kindly ignore the prompt, the app will run without admin login.*

   *Note2: During your first use, this may take some time to start, and may also throw an IOError.
-Pls re-run the command, it will work the second time.*
+If it gives an IOError, pls re-run the command, it will work the second time.*
   ```
   easyplotting.easyheatmap()
   ```